 - 1. Milk quality (butter fat content and SNF) - 2.
 Production investment and management (based on index of five recommended practices to improve milk quality) - 3.
-Volumes sold (liters during last week) - 4.
-Sold to milk collection center during last week?
+Volumes sold (liters on an average days in the week preceding the survey) (liters) - 4.
+Sold to milk collection center in the week preceding the survey?
 (1=yes) - 5.
-Price received for milk sold (inclusive of any quality premium that may have been obtained) (average during last week, UGX per liter)
+Price received for milk sold (inclusive of any quality premium that may have been obtained) (average day in the week preceding the survey, UGX per liter)